dokempf/UseLatexMk/README.md

 Just use the following CMake function `add_latex_document` from anywhere in your project.
 For an explanation of parameters, check `UseLatexMk.cmake`.

+To clean the build directory from all latex files, use the target `latex_clean`.

 # License